His feet were like burnished bronze, when it has been made to glow in a furnace, and His voice was like the sound of many waters.Revelation 1:15(NASB)

 The most astonishing description of the Lord Jesus Christ is given in this first chapter of Revelation.
 Having appeared as the suffering Servant Who was sent by the Father to expiate sin, once and for all, through the sacrificial offering of Himself on the Cross, He is revealed in the book of Revelation as the risen, ascended, glorified Son of the most High God.

-John gives the most disconcerting description of the Lord Jesus - from the top of His head to the soles of His feet, and each aspect of His appearance spoke of His might, majesty, dominion, glory, and power.
+John gives the most disconcerting description of the Lord Jesus, from the top of His head to the soles of His feet, each aspect of His appearance speaking of His might, majesty, dominion, glory, and power.
 His white hair pictured His dignified office as the Ancient of Days and evidenced His wisdom, knowledge, discernment, and judgement.
 His flaming eyes spoke of His supernatural understanding, His infallible insight, inescapable scrutiny, and inexorable power.

-It is in verse 15 that we read, "His feet were like burnished bronze... when made to glow in a furnace, and His voice was like the sound of many waters."
-Both His feet and His voice spoke of righteous judgement, impending justice, and immense authority.
+In verse 15 we read: "His feet were like burnished bronze... when made to glow in a furnace, and His voice was like the sound of many waters."
+His voice spoke of righteous judgement, impending justice, and immense authority.
 And while the robes He wore designated His authority as God's appointed Judge of the living and the dead, His feet, which were like burnished bronze, emphasised His strong, enduring authority as the supreme Judge before Whom every knee will one day bow.

 In these last days, God is speaking through His Son, and the book of Revelation is the full and final unveiling of the Lord Jesus Christ - the Creator and Sustainer of the Universe - the risen, glorified, and highly exalted Son of the True and Living God.